-4.4.2.
+5.4.2.
 SIP Line - Transport Tab

 Select the Transport tab.
-This tab is new in Release 6.1.
-The information configured in this tab had been under the SIP Line tab in Release 6.0.
+This tab was introduced in Release 6.1.
+Some information configured in this tab had been under the SIP Line tab in Release 6.0.

 The ITSP Proxy Address is set to the IP Address provided by Verizon Business.
 As shown in Figure 1, this IP Address is 172.30.205.55.
 In the Network Configuration area, UDP is selected as the Layer 4 Protocol, and the Send Port is set to the port number provided by Verizon Business.
 As shown in Figure 1, this port is 5072 in the sample configuration.
 The Use Network Topology Info parameter is set to "LAN 1".
 This associates the SIP Line with the parameters in the System → LAN1 → Network Topology tab.
-Other parameters retain default values in the screen below.